ucsb-cs148-f21/project-t09-studygroup/README.md

 7. push this to the linked branch on your heroku app

 # While developing
+`npm install` to get started

 `npm run serve` to start the frontend

 `npm run start:dev` to start the backend (with hot reloading!!)

-`firebase emulators:start` to start the firebase emulators
+`npm run firebase` to start the firebase emulators

 `npm run test:server` to run unit tests for the server

 # Functionality

 1. Go to <url>/adminpanel and click on refresh courses.
-This will load 20 of current quarter''s courses into your firebase.
+This will load all of the current quarter's courses into your firebase.
 2. Go to <url>/ and search for a course by its I.D. (e.g. ANTH 3).
 3. Click on the given link and send messages to the chat.
 Now everyone on that course page can see your messages!

-# Known Problems
-Cannot upload files to chat.

-No username tracking for chat messages (yet!).

-Voice chats are silent when sent in chat.
 # Contributing

     Fork it!